JuliaAI/MLJ.jl/docs/src/composing_models.md

 A description of the general framework begins at [Learning Networks](@ref).
-For an in-depth high-level description of learning networks, refer to [Anthony D. Blaom and Sebastian J. Voller (2020): Flexible model composition in machine learning and its implementation in MLJ.
+For an in-depth high-level description of learning networks, refer to the following article:

+[Anthony D. Blaom and Sebastian J. Voller (2020): Flexible model composition in machine learning and its implementation in MLJ.
 Preprint, arXiv:2012.15505](https://arxiv.org/abs/2012.15505).